 In March 2019, charges were brought by the Public Prosecutor in Milan, Italy against Equinix (Italia) S.r.l. and Eric Schwartz, at that time one of the directors of Equinix (Italia) S.r.l., following the discovery of levels of copper in ground water in excess of those permitted by law and alleged to have been released by Equinix into the water supply.
 We determined that the copper levels detected had been misinterpreted by the Public Prosecutor's office, which had multiplied the findings tenfold.
 On March 13, 2019, we asked for an initial extension to file our defense and requested that the charges against both Equinix and Mr. Schwartz be dropped on the grounds that the levels of copper found were in fact less than double the permitted amounts.
-The Public Prosecutor accepted that the number it originally used was incorrect, but did not agree to drop the charges and has requested a trial date.
+The Public Prosecutor accepted that the number it originally used was incorrect, but did not agree to drop the charges and requested a trial date.
 Our defense was filed April 15, 2019.
-A trial date has been set for March 6, 2020.
-The maximum fine for Equinix relating to this matter is €350,000 and the maximum personal fine for Mr. Schwartz is €30,000, which together give the maximum exposure of €380,000.
+A trial date was set for March 6, 2020, but the hearing was postponed due to the COVID-19 pandemic.
+The prosecutor has agreed to a plea bargain for Mr. Schwartz comprising of payment of an amount between €12,700 and €25,000, plus a fine of €2,700.
+This arrangement must be approved by the Court.
+In a hearing on December 17, 2020, the presiding judge decided that there was insufficient evidence of a crime and acquitted Equinix.
+The Public Prosecutor has until February 24, 2021 to issue an appeal.

-We have recently adopted a formal compliance program pursuant to Italian Legislative Decree No. 231/2001 ("Decree 231"), which we expect will reduce our exposure to fines and penalties in a Court verdict by 50%.
-After adoption of Decree 231, the exposure for Equinix would be effectively reduced to €175,000, giving a new maximum exposure of €205,000.
+We have recently completed adoption of a formal compliance program pursuant to Italian Legislative Decree No. 231/2001 ("Decree 231"), which we expect will reduce our exposure to fines and penalties in any Court verdict by 50%.
+After adoption of Decree 231, the exposure for Equinix would be effectively reduced to €175,000.

-While it is not possible to accurately predict the final outcome of this pending Court proceeding, if it is decided adversely to Equinix, we expect there would be no material effect on our consolidated financial position.
-Nevertheless, this proceeding is reported pursuant to Securities and Exchange Commission regulations.
+While it is not possible to accurately predict whether the Public Prosecutor will appeal this decision, if an appeal is lodged and any subsequent final outcome of this pending Court proceeding is decided adversely to Equinix, we expect there would be no material effect on our consolidated financial position.
+Nevertheless, this proceeding is reported pursuant to Securities and Exchange Commission regulations in effect at the inception of this proceeding.